CODEPAGEHERE/myschoolproject/README.md

 ## Acknowledgments

-- 🎉 Thanks to the team members who contributed their creativity and development skills.
+- 🎉 Thanks to the Happycode and Graphitie team members who contributed their creativity and development skills.
 - 💡 Special thanks to the users who provided valuable feedback on our apps.

 ---

 ## Notes
 - **Domain Name:** Add a custom domain for improved branding in the future.
-- **Backend & Database:** Consider implementing backend functionality and a database for dynamic content management.

 ---